-In this how-to section, you will access the Linux terminal through the debug UART interface and learn basic useful Linux commands.
+In this section, you will access the Linux terminal through the debug UART interface and learn basic useful Linux commands.
 In this module you will:

 Note: We will access the module using the Serial Terminal, therefore the USB keyboard and video interface connected to the module will not be used in this section.

 Install a serial terminal emulator application in your host computer:

 To find out what is the serial port device that you must use, you can execute the command below: